IPad: iPad Pro

 The second generation of iPad Pro was announced on June 5, 2017, and was released on June 13.
-It used an Apple A10X chip, with a 6-core CPU and 12-core GPU.
-It can process 120 Hz HDR quality medias, 2x higher quality than its predecessor.
+It used an Apple A10X Fusion chip, with a 6-core CPU and 12-core GPU.
+It can process 120 Hz HDR quality medias, 2× higher quality than its predecessor.
 Its ultra-low reflective Retina Display featured a 50% optimized True Tone technology (which automatically adjust the screen accordingly to its ambient color and brightness rates), Wide Color Integration, and up to 500 nit brightness rates.
 It also had a 12-megapixel rear-facing camera and a 7-megapixel front-facing camera.

 The third generation of iPad Pro was announced on October 30, 2018, and released on November 7, and it is the first iPad to support 1 TB of storage.
 It used a 7 nm Apple A12X Bionic chip, which comprised 11 billion transistors, an 8-core CPU, 7-core GPU and an embedded Neural Engine capable of processing 5 trillion operations per second.
 Apple replaced the Touch ID fingerprint recognition biometric authentication with its facial counterpart, Face ID.

 The fourth generation of iPad Pro was announced and released on March 18, 2020.
-It used an Apple A12Z chip, with an 8-core CPU and 8-core GPU.
-Its Gibt-class Wi-Fi connectivity is 60% faster than that of its predecessor.
+It used an Apple A12Z Bionic chip, with an 8-core CPU and 8-core GPU.
+Its Gbit-class Wi-Fi connectivity is 60% faster than that of its predecessor.
 It introduced a 10-megapixel ultra-wide camera, alongside its 12-megapixel wide camera, capable of capturing 4k video.
 These cameras allow it to capture medias with wider visibility, and its audio system automatically detects and attracts any orientation nearby.